 In general, taking steps to reduce the workload of your HVAC system will increase its efficiency.

 2. Why are some rooms in my home different temperatures?

 Generally, improper ductwork is the culprit.
 The air ducts carry air (hot and cold) throughout your home.
-Ductwork varies between homes, but typically supply lines that lead to the individual rooms of your house have a damper at the main supply line, which is used to restrict airflow.
+Ductwork varies between homes.
+However, typically supply lines lead to individual rooms of your house with a damper at the main supply line.
+This restricts airflow.
 When some rooms cool or heat much faster than others, it may be because the dampers are not balanced.

 Finding the right balance of dampers will help each room of the house receive the right amount of heated or cooled air.
 As a result, each of the rooms in your home will remain comfortable every season!

 Typically, HVAC maintenance covers general inspections of your heating and cooling equipment looking for anything that restricts proper airflow throughout your home.

 Check vents and ducts for any debris or dust.